martinaalvera/Documentation/faq.rst

 Frequently Asked Questions
 ==========================
-Questions that apply to	Galaxy instances.
+Laniakea FAQs.

 Recover Galaxy after Virtual Machine reboot
 -------------------------------------------
-How to correctly restart Galaxy after Virtual Machine reboot?
+How to correctly restart Galaxy after a reboot of the Virtual Machine ?

+After the boot procedure of your VM at least these services should already be up and running:

 #.
-PostgreSQL is already running
+PostgreSQL

 #.
-Proftpd is aready running
+Proftpd

 #.
-NGINX is already running
+NGINX

-Thus conneting to your galaxy instance you should see:
+Trying to connect to your Galaxy instance IP with a web browser you should see:

 .. figure:: _static/faq/faq_restart_galaxy_2.png
    :scale: 25 %